 The good news is that there are plenty of solutions available.
 The bad news is, Malta only has a handful that are worth looking into.

 In this article, we’re going to share with you a number of solutions that you can consider.
 This will cover both individual accounts and corporate accounts.
 But, we’re also going to highlight why you should consider banking elsewhere.
 And we’ll even tell you which countries to explore instead.

 In terms of corporate accounts, there’s a big difference between a local Malta company and a Malta offshore company.
 An offshore company being one that is simply incorporated in Malta but operates internationally.

 In this article, we’ll cover the following three scenarios.
 We will also present viable banking options for each.
 And we will help you understand why you’re facing challenges getting accounts open.

-When it comes to opening personal accounts in Malta, it’s still very possible to get accounts open if you’re a resident.
+When it comes to opening personal accounts with Maltese banks, it’s still very possible to get accounts open if you’re a resident.
 As long as you can provide the basic information required to pass due diligence.
 This is the same information that you would be expected to provide opening accounts anywhere in the world, so you’ll be fine.

 But the question that we have to ask is: “Why do you want to bank in Malta?”